japl-lang/JustAnotherJAPL/docs/grammar.md

 # NimVM - Formal Grammar Specification

+## Rationale
+The purpose of this document is to provide an unambiguous formal specification of NimVM's syntax for use in automated compiler generators (known as "compiler compilers") and parsers.

 Our grammar is inspired by (and extended from) the Lox language as described in Bob Nystrom's book "Crafting Interpreters", available at https://craftinginterpreters.com, and follows the EBNF standard, but for clarity the relevant syntax will be explained below.